django-hurricane/django-hurricane/README.md

 Check out the [documentation](https://django-hurricane.readthedocs.io/en/latest/) for more information and a user's guide.

 ## Commercial Support
 Hurricane is developed and maintained by [Blueshoe](https://www.blueshoe.de).
-If you need help implementing implementing hurricane, please contact us: hurricane@blueshoe.de.``
+If you need any help implementing with hurricane, please contact us: hurricane@blueshoe.de.

 ## Docs
-To build the docs following command should be started in a docs directory:
+To build the docs the following command should be executed in the docs directory:
 ```bash
 make html
 ```